GA-BEWD-2014/BEWD-2014/03_Collections_Loops/slides/slides_03.md

 * 	Iteration in programming allows us to keep our code DRY
 * 	Loops are used to repeat lines of code
-* 	Common or Ruby'esque loops are
+* 	Common or Ruby-esque loops are
 	*	.times
 	*	.upto
 	*	.downto